2006 Newcastle Knights season: Season summary

 The 2006 season was dominated early by news that coaches Michael Hagan and Brian Smith, who were coaching the Knights and the Parramatta Eels respectively at the time, were to swap clubs from the 2007 season onwards.
 Coincidentally, this news also dominated prior to their round one meeting in Newcastle, which the Knights won 25-6 (exacting revenge following Parramatta's 50–0 win last year).

 On the field, the season was a massive improvement from the 2005 season which netted just eight wins.
 The Knights were unbeaten after round three and were early-season joint competition leaders with North Queensland and Penrith.
 Following a hiccup in round four against the New Zealand Warriors, the Knights headed down to Wollongong and thrashed the St. George Illawarra Dragons 54–6; therefore exacting revenge following the Dragons' 48–2 win in 2004 (the first match for Newcastle since Andrew Johns suffered a season-ending knee injury that year).
 Then came the much anticipated, top-of-the-ladder showdown against the Cowboys pitting Johns against 2005 Dally M Medallist Johnathan Thurston.
-Unfortuately, Newcastle lost by just 18–16, and Johns was injured yet again.
+Unfortunately, Newcastle lost by just 18–16, and Johns was injured yet again.
 His absence was evident in Newcastle's 52-6 hammering in Melbourne the following week, but wins followed over the South Sydney Rabbitohs and Brisbane Broncos, putting Newcastle's season back on track.
 The win over the Broncos was achieved two days after Lockyer and Johns played as Australia's halves pairing for the final time.